Awele1111/JADA-Quiz-App/README.md

   - [React](https://react.dev/) for front end display.

   - [Bootstrap](https://getbootstrap.com/) for a polished UI and easy styling and spacing of components.
-Also for build in functionality to key items such as the navbar and modals.
+Also for built in functionality to key items such as the navbar and modals.

-  - [Heroku](https://www.heroku.com/home) to deploy our application to production level.
+  - [Heroku](https://www.heroku.com/home) to deploy our application to the production level.

   - [MongoDB](https://www.mongodb.com/) for non-relational data storage.